 - Individual Email Addresses: for group leaders or contacts who need a @uucpa.org email address that forwards messages to their personal email address.
 These are also created using Google Groups and are distinct from uucpa.org email accounts.
 For details on individual email options, please see UUCPA Email Addresses.

-How do I join (subscribe to) a Group?
+How do I join (subscribe to) an Announcement Group?

 - Announce: Church-wide announcements.

 - CRE Parents: Announcements for events related to children and families.

 - The Weekly Update: Every week, The Weekly Update is assembled and sent via email to this list.

 - Submit content via email to email@example.com and specify that you want your content included in The Weekly Update.

 - Subscribe to The Weekly Update via this form: